Carbon-Twelve-C12/supernova/btclib/src/docs/consensus_rules.md

 ## Verification Framework

-The SuperNova project includes a formal verification framework that allows for automated checking of these consensus rules.
+The supernova project includes a formal verification framework that allows for automated checking of these consensus rules.
 The framework supports:

 1. **Invariant Checking**: Verifies that invariant properties hold at all times.